 - Careful when you wonder around those museums.
 Don’t be pulling off some Harry Porter-like chants.
 Many Orishas are currently sitting gorgeously in some Western countries’ museums, but without their activation codes or medium.

 - There are certain spiritual authorities associated with the sun and the moon, and their symbiotic relationships are much complex than the secular/modern thoughts might want us to believe.

 - The ancient Africans believe in gender superiority of women spirits; not the inverse.

 - There is a synergy between all matters.

 African gods are more real than the Orions, Zues, and the so-called star gods in children’s books.
 Walk around certain forests in Africa without proper cue or guide, and your head can swell into the size of an alien.

 Some folks- distant as they are from Africa- have even gotten the audacity to start lecturing people about the history of African tribes and beliefs, and they are making good money doing so on YouTube.
-It’s like getting away with murder again, and again, and again.
+It’s like getting away with murder again, and again.

-When you read of Sundiata’s power; hear of that African slave who was taken off the ship in Virginia, and yelled out he was going back home, turned around and walked straight into the sea; and when you hear of Bermuda mystery triangle; of Mommy Water, Yemoja, Sango, and the likes in African arts, stories and music, they altogether inform that there are yet more possibilities and depth to explore, and that science and technology are in for a ride in Africa’s myths minerals.
+When you read of Sundiata’s power; hear of that an African slave who was taken off the ship in Virginia, and yelled out he was going back home, turned around and walked straight into the sea; and when you hear of Bermuda mystery triangle; of Mommy Water, Yemoja, Sango, and the likes in African arts, stories and music, they altogether inform that there are yet more possibilities and depth to explore, and that science and technology are in for a ride in Africa’s myths

 What other African myths have you heard about?
 Share your comments below.